K1-03/CS375-Project/README.md

 For homepage go to http://localhost:3000/

 For sign-in page go to http://localhost:3000/signin

+For upload page go to http://localhost:3000/upload